Virtual dharma study intensive: Dogen's Kesa Kudoku

 Logistics and further information

-We are not able to accommodate visiting practitioners in-person for these lectures.
+- We are not able to accommodate visiting practitioners in-person for these lectures.
 A small group of people directly involved in carrying out the event will be present in the zendo.
 Registration is for virtual participation only.

-If you have any further questions after thoroughly reading the information on this page, please feel free to contact us.
+If you have any further questions after reading the information on this page, please feel free to contact us.

 Times are US Eastern Time.